nicolaipre/python3-pjsip-memory-buffer/README.md

-# Python 3 support for pjproject/pjsip with audio buffers
+# Python3 support for pjsip with audio buffers for streaming

 I have simply combined the following two libraries because I needed both in one.

 This version works with pjproject-2.9.

-## Install and compile PJSUA(XT) for Python 3
+## Install and compile PJSUA(XT) for Python3
 ```sh
 sudo apt install python3 python3-dev build-essential libasound2-dev
 wget https://www.pjsip.org/release/2.9/pjproject-2.9.zip